Text by Francesca Russello Ammon. Photographs by Clara Gutsche and David Miller

 That success built, in part, upon the social life, community spirit, and architectural character the photographers so vividly documented during Phase One of the Concordia Estates redevelopment plan.
 Milton-Parc activists were trying to save both the buildings and the community, and Gutsche and Miller’s photographs illustrate that clearly.
 Gutsche also expressed concerns that the images are sometimes understood today purely as documentation—as if she and Miller had primarily viewed the photographs as a means to preserve the memory of the community, in case the buildings themselves would be lost.
 But that was not the case.
 “It really had nothing to do with documentation,” she asserted.
 “We most genuinely would have preferred to have saved the buildings and not had the photographs.
 If such a choice could be made.”1

 Understanding these nuanced purposes, meanings, and impacts requires a deeper reading.
 Looking beyond the photographic frames and the limited timeline of the images’ production helps take the images out of a more strictly artistic discourse and into a more social and political one.
 The “thick captions” afforded by archival pairings—especially with oral history texts—offer one method for revealing that fuller context.

-Francesca Russello Ammon developed this research while at the CCA in 2016-2017, as part of the interdisciplinary project Architecture and/for Photography, with support from the Andrew W. Mellon Foundation.
+Francesca Russello Ammon developed this research while at the CCA in 2016-2017, as part of the Multidisciplinary Research Program Architecture and/for Photography, with support from the Andrew W. Mellon Foundation.